simon-anders/sco-lecture/index.md

 [Here](princurve.html), we learn how principal curves are used to get a pseudotime, and [here](diffdist.html) how diffusion maps are used for this purpose.

+### Smoothing II

+[Here](smoothing2.html) we learn about smoothing for denoising, and deviance and residuals for diagnostics.